neutralinojs/neutralinojs.github.io/docs/api/storage.md

 ### Return object (awaited):
 - `data`: Data string of the storage record.
-If this value is `null` or `undefined`, data record will be erased from the disk.
+If this value is `null` or `undefined`, the specific data record will be erased from the disk.

 ```